mookerzhou/cooking_journal/_posts/salads/2019-11-28-winter-squash-panzanella.md

 - arugula, washed
 - roasted Whole Hazelnuts, chopped

-Assemble the salad 30-minutes prior to serving:
+After making the dressing, squash, bread, and toppings, assemble the salad 30-minutes prior to serving:
 1. In a large mixing bowl, toss and roughly combine the bread and the squash.
 Add salad dressing and let sit for 10-15 minutes.
 2. Add arugula and mix, followed by shallots, chives, and half of the hazelnuts.